Documentation Index

 Knowledge Base

-Knowledge base lets a form use trained content before generating the response.
-Click the settings icon beside Model to open Settings, then choose Context.- Turn on Knowledge base.
+Knowledge base lets a form use trained content from AI Puffer > Knowledge Base > Data before generating the response.
+Use the right-side Context container to enable Knowledge Base and configure its retrieval options.- Turn on Knowledge Base.

 - Select Vector provider.